 Sirolimus ointment has been trialled off-label to control facial angiofibromas in tuberous sclerosis.

 The ointment has to be specially made up, usually by crushing a tablet of sirolimus, and mixing with a base such as petroleum jelly.
 Trials have varied the strength of the ointment and length of treatment / frequency of application; there is no current standardised treatment schedule.
+Patients using sirolimus ointment may also be treated with laser.

 Oral sirolimus is available as a tablet and liquid.
 Starting dose is usually 6 mg, followed by 2 mg daily.
 Subsequently the dose is varied according to the blood levels of the drug.